brianpurkiss/gulp-css-framework/gulp/README.md

 ### SCSS Conventions to Work With

-* Include additional SCSS files with @import ‘fileName’;
+* Include additional SCSS files with @import ‘file-name’;
 * Use double slash (//) for stylesheet comments, these comments will be removed upon compiling.
+* Use the bootstrap-variables file for global variables.
+Localized variables can be contained in the relevent file.

 # Debugging